jszkrybalo/portfolio/Assignment3.md

 Lastly, I'm not sure it's necessary to compare our data point of interest (Thunder Bay) to both Ontario and Canada as a whole.
 I want to consider that more.

 ## Step Three

+I really struggle with pen and paper, so I actually created very rough drafts in tableau to serve as my wireframes.
+I did not take the time to adjust all the labels and details.
+Here are some of my disastrous iterations: